AsaTyr2018/AIHost/README.md

 A small Flask based web interface exposes these features.
 The interface uses a dark theme with rounded elements.
-The dashboard shows CPU and memory usage, counts running containers and links to their exposed ports.
+The dashboard shows CPU and memory usage and, when available, GPU statistics such as VRAM utilization.
+It also counts running containers and links to their exposed ports.
 Detected applications are listed with start, stop, rebuild and remove controls executed through Docker Compose.